 If you run any kind of online business, there’s an excellent chance you will have received plenty of emails from SEO companies touting for your business.
 They are exceptionally common, and almost always promise you the earth, and if your website is struggling to make an impact, it can be tempting to try them out.

 However, there is definitely a right way – and a wrong way – to choose an SEO partner to outsource your search campaigns.
-In today’s guide, we’re going to go through everything you ever wanted to know about the common pitfalls to avoid, and how to choose the right SEO company or consultant.
+In today’s guide, we’re going to go through everything you ever wanted to know about the common pitfalls to avoid, and how to choose the right SEO agency or consultant.
 Read on to find out more!

 Don’t use Google